johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - When our brains learn of diverse phenomena in the Universe (eg a quasar), we have physical objects that are extremely different (brains and quasars) whose behavior is dominated by totally different physics with the same mathematical and casual structures -- and doing so more accurately over time.
 Only knowledge can exhibit this underlying unity.

 - Only explanatory knowledge can be universal. (eg: the SETI instrument is precisely adapted to detecting something that has never yet been detected.
 Biological evolution could never do this)
   Science (explanatory knowledge) can conjecture the existence of something, calculate its implications, and then construct an instrument to detect it.
-Non-explanatory knowledge cannot cross the conceptual gap that conjecture does
+Non-explanatory knowledge cannot cross the conceptual gap that conjecture does.

-- Humans and knowledge is not only objectively significant, they are by far the most significant phenomena in nature -- the only ones whose behavior cannot be understood without understanding everything of fundamental importance.
+- Humans and knowledge are not only objectively significant, they are by far the most significant phenomena in nature -- the only ones whose behavior cannot be understood without understanding everything of fundamental importance.
 Eg: the behavior of humans wrt a champagne bottle in a SETI refrigerator depends on the existence of life in other solar systems.
 Similar proxy behaviors in other scientific labs.
   Consider also how completely different the evolution of an environment with and without the presence of a tiny sliver of knowledge.
   Almost all regions of the universe are just waiting doing nothing at all, which if the right knowledge ever reached it, instantly and irrevocably burst into a radically different type of physical activity.

 - Both the principle of Mediocrity and the Spaceship Earth idea are fundamentally parochial and mistaken.
   Science (the least parochial perspective available to us) implies that people are the most significant entities in the cosmic scheme of things.
   They are not supported by their environment, but support themselves by creating knowledge.

 - Apart from the thoughts of people, the only process known to create knowledge is biological evolution.
   However the knowledge it creates (apart from via people) is inherently bounded and parochial.

 - Good adaptation and good explanations are hard to vary while still retaining their function.

 - Error Correction: Once they are physically embodied DNA and memes in human brains tend to cause themselves to remain so.
-This information is very unlikely to come into existence other than through the error correcting process of evolution and thought
+  This information is very unlikely to come into existence other than through the error correcting process of evolution and thought.

-- In any good explanation of the origin of biological adaptation God cannot play the role assigned by creationism.
+- In any good explanation of the origin of biological adaptation, God cannot play the role assigned by creationism.
   Who created God ?
 The answer can only be a bad explanation.

 - The existence of an unsolved problem in physics is not more evidence for supernatural explanation than the existence of an unsolved crime is that a ghost committed it.